 The Best Bedtime Stories For Generation Z

 Chicken Soup for the Teenage Soul: 101 Stories of Life, Love, and Learning by Jack Canfield – The classics from the Chicken Soup collection are the perfect books to read when you’re looking for answers, validation, or a touching story.
-In this book, teenagers can read stories they relate to without having to confide in any friends or family members.
+In this book, teenagers can read stories they ate to without having to confide in any friends or family members.
 It’s always good to talk to loved ones in times of struggle, but it never hurts to get some alone time and turn to literature for a solution, as well.
 After reading lessons on friendship, love, and respecting yourself, go to bed feeling confident and excited about your future.

 The Outsiders by S.E.
 Hinton – If you haven’t read this book because you weren’t assigned it in your middle school English class, or you were assigned it, but you just Sparknoted everything, it’s time to hop on Amazon or hit your nearest Barnes & Noble to pick up a copy.
 It’s a classic story about a 14-year-old greaser and the hardships he and his friends face in a world they don’t feel like they belong in.
 Not only is it an intense read, but you’ll never feel left out when someone says “Stay golden, Ponyboy” ever again.